yamin-shihab/study-notes/README.md

 ## To-do

 Note that as I'm still in school, more information about the units would be "unveiled".
-So when a unit is considered finished, I finished adding all the information there is available.
+So when a unit or subject is considered finished, I finished adding all the information there is available.
 Updates will still be added.

 + [x] [English Language Arts 7](grade-7/english.md)
 + [x] [Math 7](grade-7/math.md)